The context

 can fully monitor.

-The sales team of this B2B distributor does excellent work.
-The problem isn't their capability — it's that with hundreds of active clients and thousands of catalogue references, it's humanly impossible to detect all behaviour changes in time.
+This B2B distributor’s sales team does an excellent job.
+The problem isn’t their capability—it’s that with hundreds of active customers and thousands of SKUs in the catalog, it’s humanly impossible to detect all behavioral changes in time.

-Before Kelmia Signals, signals arrived late: a client who had already reduced their order for weeks before anyone noticed, a forgotten order that wasn't recovered until the next cycle, a product family declining with nobody knowing why.
+Before Kelmia Signals, alerts came too late: a customer who had already reduced their order for weeks before anyone noticed, a missed order that wasn’t recovered until the next cycle, a product family that was declining without anyone knowing why.

-The goal was to turn that reactive management into something different: a system that monitors the complete portfolio every day and alerts when something changes — so the salesperson can act before the problem escalates.
+The goal was to transform that reactive approach into something different: a system that monitors the entire portfolio every day and alerts when something changes—so the sales rep can act before the problem escalates.

 What Signals saw